Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Data

 The KiDS Bright sample, from which our lens galaxies are chosen, has been designed to match the GAMA galaxies as well as possible.
 An exact match is difficult due to GAMA having been selected on Petrosian $r$-band magnitude \citep[see][for details]{Bilicki:2021hgn}.
 The differences between these two samples were recently studied in \cite{Georgiou} and are present mostly at the tail end of the redshift distribution.
 Given that our lens sample is selected to be volume-limited and does not extend to redshifts beyond 0.4, this mismatch is not expected to be significant.
 Therefore, we treat these two samples as containing the same type of galaxies.

 We apply the stellar mass and redshift cuts from the KiDS Bright sample to the GAMA sample and estimate the projected correlation function using equation \ref{eq:wp_theory}, where $\xi_{\mathrm{gg}}$ is now the estimated galaxy correlation function.
 We use 10 logarithmically spaced $r_{\mathrm{p}}$ bins between $0.15-25\,\mathrm{Mpc}/h$, and take $r_{\pi, \mathrm{max}}=60\,\mathrm{Mpc}/h$ binned in 30 linearly spaced bins.
+We chose the range of $r_p$ to mimic the range shown in \cite{Dvornik:2022xap} who previously study the clustering and lensing of KiDS-1000.
 Correlation functions are estimated using \textsc{treecorr}\footnote{\url{http://rmjarvis.github.io/TreeCorr}}\citep{treecorr} and the measured $w_{\mathrm{p}}$ are shown in Figure \ref{fig:GAMA_KiDS_data}.
+We use the GAMA \texttt{Randoms v02} DMU \citep{GAMARandoms} -- specifically designed for the GAMA survey\footnote{The random catalogue we used was built for GAMA II, but it should also be representative of the GAMA III sample since the two data releases have the same target selection in the equatorial regions.} -- as the random points catalogue.
+Given the bright magnitude cut and high completeness of GAMA, this random catalogue does not need to account for spatially varying observational systematics, but models carefully the radial selection function of the data.